minstar/PMI/README.md

-# Regularizing Models via Pointwise Mutual Information for Named Entity Recognition
+# Regularization for Long Named Entity Recognition
-This repository suggests the code for "Regularizing Models via Pointwise Mutual Information for Named Entity Recognition" (https://arxiv.org/abs/2104.07249)
+This repository suggests the code for "Regularization for Long Named Entity Recognition" (https://arxiv.org/abs/2104.07249)

 ## Environments
 - cuda 10.2 was used